Reduced Order Modeling of Nonlinear Dynamical Systems Using Slow Manifolds: Reduced Order Modeling in Numerical Examples

 \subsection{Controlling an Oscillating Circadian Model to its Phaseless Set}

 Next, consider a 16 variable model \eqref{a16} that characterize the dynamical behavior of regulatory loops that govern the Per, Cry, Bmal1, and Clock genes \cite{lelo03} that give rise to circadian rhythms.
 Full model equations are provided in Appendix \ref{circapx}.
 Time is in units of hours.
 An additive control input $u(t) \geq 0$ is applied to the $M_B$ concentration dynamics.
 For the parameters used here, when $u(t) = 0$ this model has an unstable fixed point, $x_0$, shown in Panel A of Figure \ref{circslowmanifold} with unstable eigenvalues $\lambda_{1,2} = 0.0295 \pm 0.2776i$.
 An initial condition on the unstable manifold of $x_0$ converges to a stable periodic orbit $x^\gamma$ in forward time.
-Panel A shows the evolution of such a trajectory, labeled $x(t)$.
 This periodic orbit has a natural frequency of 0.262 radians/hour with a period of $T = 23.96$ hours.
 The slowest decaying isostable coordinates are $\kappa_1 = -0.029$, $\kappa_2 = -0.065$, and $\kappa_3 = -0.1238$.
 As compared to the example from Section \ref{hhsec} the gap between $\kappa_1$ and the faster Floquet exponents is not as pronounced.
 Nevertheless the slowest Floquet exponent $\kappa_1$ can still be used to define a slow decaying isostable coordinate $\psi_1$ according to \eqref{iso1def} and an associated slow manifold on which $\psi_k = 0$ for $k \geq 2$.